You can use the following ways to speed up parameter estimation, response optimization, and sensitivity analysis tasks:

 Fast restart enables you to perform iterative simulations without compiling a model or terminating the simulation each time.
 Using fast restart, you compile a model only once.
 You can then tune parameters and simulate the model again without spending time on compiling.
 Fast restart associates multiple simulation phases with a single compile phase to make iterative simulations more efficient.
 You see a speedup of design optimization tasks using fast restart in models that have a long compilation phase.
 See How Fast Restart Improves Iterative Simulations (Simulink).

 When you enable fast restart, you can only change tunable properties of the model during simulation.
-For more information about the limitations, see Factors Affecting Fast Restart (Simulink).
+For more information about the limitations, see Limitations (Simulink).

 You can configure fast restart in the Parameter Estimation, Response optimization, and Sensitivity Analysis tools, or at the command line.
 For more information see, Improving Optimization Performance Using Fast Restart (GUI), Improving Optimization Performance Using Fast Restart (Code), Use Fast Restart Mode During Response Optimization, or Use Fast Restart Mode During Sensitivity Analysis.